 * Make up a totally new name.

-And here is the good news: if you’re just taking on your husband’s name, this is a very simple process.
-A Marriage Certificate issued by your state or territory’s Registry of Births, Deaths and Marriages is sufficient evidence that you have married and you do not need to go through any application process to change your name.
+And here is the good news: if you're just taking on your husband's name, this is a very simple process; A Marriage Certificate issued by your state or territory's Registry of Births, Deaths and Marriages is sufficient evidence that you have married and you do not need to go through any application process to change your name.
 While this will not change your name on your birth certificate / birth record, it will allow you to legally change your name on all of your identification documents.
 You can start officially changing your name as soon as you are married and have your Marriage Certificate.

 If you are wanting to change your name in any other way however, you will need to go through the standard name change process.
 (This involves filling out a name change application form and submitting it to your state's Registry of Births Deaths and Marriages.
 Once approved, the Registry will supply evidence of your change of name, which is what you use to change your name with organisations.
 More information is here).

 Change your name the easy way with a name change kit.
 You get step by step instructions, forms and checklists all in the one place.
 It will save you hours, and lots of frustration!